CRIME: Six Monroe kids have bikes stolen; family shares their plea

 “Yeah I hadn’t had a bike for a few years and after my brother got a bike I was like I want a bike too.
 So then I got one but then it got stolen,” said Mary Jean Cheek, had bike stolen.

-In addition to these 6 bikes being stollen, the family says others on Orleans Street had bikes stolen as well.
-People in the surrounding neighboorhood told the family that 6 kids were seen walking around with 11 bikes Sunday night around 9:00.
+In addition to these 6 bikes being stolen, the family says others on Orleans Street had bikes stolen as well.
+People in the surrounding neighborhood told the family that 6 kids were seen walking around with 11 bikes Sunday night around 9:00.

 “If the people aren’t found, at least the bikes are recovered where you know the kids could have their bikes back.
 These were bikes they picked out,” said Scott Cheek.